fac18/joy/README.md

 ### To do

-- For the app to go into formal production, we need help from a security expert.
+- For the app to go into formal production, we need help from a security expert to ensure that the data of the individuals on the app is completely protected.
-- Build out the database.
+- We would like to add additional functionality, including:
+* The ability to add a new service
+- We would also like to focus on what other interesting data can be pulled from the information, namely
+* How services affect wellbeing over a long period of time.

 ### Contributing